chankrrn/WRO-FE-YBR/mech/mech_README.md

 ---

-## 3.2.1 Goal of V1
+### 3.2.1 Goal of V1

-The goal was to answer:
+The main engineering question for V1 was:

-> Can the basic motor, drivetrain, chassis and steering concept physically move the vehicle as expected?
+> **Can the basic motor, drivetrain, chassis and steering concept physically move the vehicle as expected?**

 At this stage, simplicity was more important than optimization.
+The team first needed to establish a working baseline before changing the drivetrain ratio or building a more complex structure.

 ---

-## 3.2.2 Problem Identified
+### 3.2.2 Problem Identified

-Testing showed that the 1:1 external drivetrain did not provide the amount of torque and low-speed control that we wanted.
+Testing showed that the 1:1 external drivetrain did not provide the amount of low-speed torque and controllability that we wanted.

-The robot could move, but:

-- acceleration from a stop was less controllable,
-- low-speed movement was difficult,
-- steering corrections were harder to perform consistently,
-- and the drivetrain behavior did not match our precision-focused design philosophy.
+The robot could move, but acceleration from rest was less controllable, slow movement was difficult and repeated steering corrections were harder to perform consistently.
+This behavior did not match our precision-focused design philosophy.

-This became one of the main reasons for changing the drivetrain in V2.
+The drivetrain result therefore became one of the main reasons for changing the external gear ratio in V2.

 ---

-# 3.3 V2 — Functional Mechanical Prototype
+## 3.3 V2 — Functional Mechanical Prototype

 <table align="center">
   <tr>